-HST-200 History of Western Civilization I
+HST-200 History of Western Civilization I 3.0 Units / 3.0 hours LEC

 This course examines the Middle East, North Africa, and Europe from 10,000 B.C. to 1648 A.D.
 Includes a survey of ancient civilizations, medieval Europe and the rise of nation states.
 Various aspects of Western Civilization will be examined, among them are political institutions, religious beliefs, economic institutions, culture, and society.
-Recommended Preparation: ENG 200.
+(C-ID HIST 170)